Skip to main content

 Undergraduate Instructional Apprentice (UGIA) duties will be inclusive of a combination of the following responsibilities, depending on instructor's instructional needs.

-Assigned Hours for TAs: Please keep in mind that a 50% TA can work a maximum of 220 hours for the quarter, cannot work over 40 hours in any one week and cannot work more than 8 hours in any one day.
+Assigned hours for TAs: Please keep in mind that a 50% TA can work a maximum of 220 hours for the quarter, cannot work over 40 hours in any one week and cannot work more than right hours in any one day.
 This applies proportionally for TAs at other appointment percentages (e.g., 25%).
 Please see Teaching Assistant (TA) Support for additional information and resources.

-Assigned Hours for Readers: Please keep in mind that a Reader is 25% and can work a maximum of 110 hours for the quarter, cannot work over 10 hours in any one week and cannot work more than 8 hours in any one day.
+Assigned hours for readers: Please keep in mind that a reader is 25% and can work a maximum of 110 hours for the quarter, cannot work over 10 hours in any one week and cannot work more than eight hours in any one day.

-Assigned Hours for UGIAs: Please keep in mind that a UGIA is 25% and can work a maximum of 110 hours for the quarter, cannot work over 10 hours in any one week and cannot work more than 8 hours in any one day.
-Please see Undergraduate Instructional Apprentice (UGIA) Support for additional information and resources.
+Assigned hours for UGIAs: Please keep in mind that a UGIA is 25% and can work a maximum of 110 hours for the quarter, cannot work over 10 hours in any one week and cannot work more than eight hours in any one day.
+Please see Undergraduate Instructional Apprentice (UGIA) support for additional information and resources.

 Teaching + Learning Commons

-Check out the resources available to instructors and TAs through the UCSD Center for Teaching Development Teaching + Learning Commons (https://commons.ucsd.edu).
+Check out the resources available to instructors and TAs through the UC San Diego Center for Teaching Development Teaching + Learning Commons.
 They offer helpful workshops throughout the quarter, and you can arrange for a consultation or assessment to get feedback on your teaching.

 For information about instruction, best practices for teaching and learning remotely, or assistance with instructional design, see the Teaching+Learning Commons COVID-19 Support page.
 For questions, contact the Teaching+Learning Commons Digital Learning Hub.
 Educational Technology Services, in collaboration with the Teaching and Learning Commons has developed a resource page where faculty can access tools, support and guidance for remote delivery of course materials or instruction.
 Questions can be directed to edtech@ucsd.edu.
-In addition, the Teaching and Learning Commons, in partnership with Educational Technology Services offered Zoom sessions on Strategies for Planning Remote Instruction.
-Each session has been recorded and available from the keepteaching.ucsd.edu website.
+In addition, the Teaching and Learning Commons, in partnership with Educational Technology Services offered Zoom sessions on strategies for planning remote instruction.
+Each session has been recorded and available from the Keep Teaching website.

 Textbooks